 9.2 Couples With Different Body Sizes

 Couples with very different body sizes face a special challenge.
-A mattress that barely moves under a lighter body can still rock under a heavier one.
-Marcus and Mia illustrate this well.
+A mattress that feels quiet under a lighter sleeper can still rock when a heavier partner shifts more forcefully.

 9.3 Active Sleepers and People Who Value Bounce

-Some sleepers move constantly and care more about ease of movement than maximum isolation.
-Jamal and Ethan fall into this group.
+Some sleepers move constantly and care more about ease of movement than maximum damping.
+Jamal and Ethan are the best check on that tradeoff.

-In those cases, we still show the motion isolation score clearly.
-Readers who match Jamal’s profile can weigh that against his notes on bounce and responsiveness.
+In those cases, we still show the motion score clearly so readers can weigh it against comments about bounce and responsiveness.

 Frequently Asked Questions About Our Motion Isolation Testing